rjsalvadorr/basic-cookbook/src/4001-munggo.md

 * 1/2 tsp ground black pepper
 * 1 package chicharron (fried pork skins), optional

+INSTANT POT MINI

+- use 1 1/2 cups Mung beans
+- use 1.5 L water (6 cups)
+- cook for 20 mins with low pressure

 **INSTRUCTIONS**

 1. In the large pot, put in the water and bring to a boil